Buying Cars With Cash: What You Need To Know

 Paying cash is a tricky balancing act.
 On the one hand, dealerships often offer cash discounts to buyers who don’t require financing.
 On the other hand, dealerships profit from selling warranties and accessories that borrowers are much more likely to consider than a cash buyer.

 Our best advice is to negotiate the sticker price of the car before disclosing how you plan to pay for the vehicle.
 Make sure you know the Kelley Blue Book value of the vehicle you’re considering.
-Compare that to its market value by browsing similar vehicles for sale on the Rocket AutoSM online marketplace.
+Compare that to its market value by browsing similar vehicles for sale.

 Ask questions about how the previous owners used the vehicle.
 If most of its miles are highway miles, its suspension is probably in better shape than one used for start-and-stop traffic, like a delivery vehicle.
 Also know what to look for when you take a used car out for a test drive.
 Once you’ve finalized a price, share that you’re a cash buyer and maybe ask for a cash discount, depending how the rest of the negotiation goes.